SergioGlorias/docs/support/languages/javascript/dbm/README.md

 **5.** Finally, compress your bot files into a `.zip`, not your bot folder!
 Zip together the following files: **actions**, **data**, **fonts**, **resources**, **bot.js** and **package.json**.

+{% hint style="danger" %}
+In the last update **1.5.9 of DBM**, there are also extensions and events folders, compress if you use any event or extension in your bot!
+{% endhint %}

 ![](../../../../.gitbook/assets/image%20%2842%29.png)

 > If you don't know how to compress the files, visit our FAQ: